paifgx/quizdom/backend/README.md

 ### Using a Dev Container

-This repository includes a **devcontainer** configuration to make development in VS Code or GitHub Codespaces easy.
-Open the repository in a compatible environment and the backend folder will be used as the workspace.
-Dependencies are installed automatically.
+A single **devcontainer** at the repository root provides everything needed to work on the backend and frontend.
+Open the project in VS Code or GitHub Codespaces and the environment will be prepared automatically with all dependencies installed.

 ## Testing